refinedev/refine/documentation/tutorial/next-steps/inferencer/react-router/ant-design/index.md

 <AddInferencerToListCategories />

-Notice that we've not provided the `resource` and `action` props to the `AntdInferencer` component.
-This is because the `resource` and `action` props are inferred from the route.
+Notice that we've not provided the `resource` and `action` props to the `AntdInferencer` component because they are inferred from the route.

 Now, if you navigate to the `/categories` route, you will see the generated list view for the `categories` resource.
 Then you can copy & paste the generated code and customize it to fit your application's needs.